Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/about.md

 ### Maths Café

 Every Wednesday, we run a drop-in help session in the undergraduate workroom with free snacks provided.
-Bring along some assignment sheets or any other mathematics that you might be struggling with, and you can seek help from our Academic support officers or other attendees.
+Bring along some assignment sheets or any other mathematics that you might be struggling with, and you can seek help from our Academic Supports or other attendees.

 ### Revision Guides